 The sudden explosion in AI progress demands a new class of policymakers who not only understand AI, but also understand it in depth.

+To manage impactful technology, we must broadly equip officials.
 The National Security Commission on Artificial Intelligence recently wrote that “AI … promise[s] to be the most powerful tools in generations for expanding knowledge, increasing prosperity, and enriching the human experience.”
-All policy areas will be touched and even transformed by artificial intelligence.
+All policy areas will be touched and even transformed by AI.
 The sudden explosion in AI progress demands a new class of policymakers who not only understand AI, but also understand it in depth.
 Just as all policy experts need a working knowledge of economics, all will need a working understanding of AI.

-Traditionally, those who have engaged with AI outside the computer scientists have done so only at a high-level, a so-called Level 1 understanding.
-They can engage with the concept, and perhaps entertain abstract effects, but cannot dig into problems nor imagine specific solutions to them.
+Traditionally, those who have engaged with AI outside computer science have done so only at a basic level, a so-called Level 1 understanding.
+They can engage with the concept, and perhaps entertain abstract effects, but cannot dig into problems or imagine specific solutions.
 AI is maturing, and policymakers should go deeper.
-The goal is a Level 2 understanding, in which policymakers understand conceptually how AI works and the array of core concepts and technologies on which it is built.
-Although they might not be able to code an AI chatbot, they know how one functions.
+The goal should be a Level 2 understanding, in which policymakers understand conceptually how AI works and the array of core concepts and technologies on which it is built.
+Although they might not be able to code a neural network, they know how one functions.
 Although they have not studied electrical engineering, they understand the AI chip deck.